JuliaPlots/AbstractPlotting.jl/docs/src/plotting_functions/text.md

 The boundingbox of the text will include every data point or every text anchor point.
 This also means that `autolimits!` might cut off your text, because the glyphs don't have a meaningful size in data coordinates (the size is independent of zoom level), and you have to take some care to manually place the text or set data limits such that it is fully visible.

+You can either plot one string with one position, or a vector of strings with a vector of positions.

 ```@example
 using CairoMakie
 CairoMakie.activate!() # hide